 1. Open up opportunities for teachers to learn from their peers—or dedicated coaches

-Providing educators dedicated time to learn from peers or coaches could be a particularly powerful way to shore up teachers’ skills and keep burnout at bay.
+Providing dedicated time to learn from peers or coaches could be a particularly powerful way to shore up educators’ skills and keep burnout at bay.

-According to a study on collaboration among U.S. educators by the RAND Corporation, teacher collaboration is a key component of keeping educators’ skills sharp.
-The study's authors state that collaborative activities “can provide opportunities for teachers to engage in informal mentoring.”
-Likewise, they can help teachers learn about instructional approaches they might not be familiar with already “and co-construct understandings of policies and practices.”
+According to a study on collaboration among U.S. educators by the RAND Corporation, collaboration is a key component of keeping their skills sharp.
+The study’s authors state that collaborative activities “can provide opportunities for teachers to engage in informal mentoring.”
+Likewise, they can help teachers experience and learn about instructional approaches they might not be familiar with already “and co-construct understandings of policies and practices.”

-In turn, teachers not only create lasting and rewarding peer relationships at work, but they can also shore up their own classroom approaches with the tips and tricks they acquire through such exchanges.
+In turn, teachers not only create lasting and rewarding peer relationships at work, but they can also shore up their own classroom management and instructional approaches with the tips they acquire through such exchanges.

-However, the RAND study also notes that teachers across schools—regardless of the community’s general socioeconomic status—report little time to devote to collaboration with colleagues.
-In fact, only 31% of teachers say they have enough collaboration time.
+However, the RAND study also notes that educators across schools—regardless of the community’s general socioeconomic status—report little time to devote to collaboration with colleagues.
+In fact, only 31% say they have enough collaboration time.
 This means administrators must get creative about finding opportunities to foster collaboration—perhaps by giving teachers back time in their days to devote to interacting with colleagues.

-Coaching programs are yet another way to encourage collaborative moments among teachers.
+Coaching programs are yet another way to encourage these collaborative moments.
 Not all professional development initiatives are created equal, but a Brookings Institution article on instructional coaching notes that this model is a way to personalize such efforts—allowing teachers to get targeted support in the areas where they could use some backup.

 2. Allow teachers to use their voices, and grant them additional autonomy

-With this in mind, giving teachers a democratic forum where they can safely weigh in on school decisions—and confirm that expectations placed on them are doable—could be key to boosting morale among educators.
+With this in mind, giving teachers a democratic forum where they can safely weigh in on school decisions—and confirm that expectations placed on them are doable—could be key to boosting morale.
 This could also add to a greater sense of role-related control, which the Pennsylvania State University researchers say could quell teachers’ stress-related health concerns.